Introduction

 The following differential diagnosis should be considered in patients presenting with chest trauma:

-• Acute coronary syndrome: Chest pain or pressure often radiates to the left arm or jaw and is associated with dyspnea, diaphoresis, and nausea.
-Susceptible patients may develop this condition in acute traumatic settings, as it may be precipitated by significant bleeding or emotional stress.[33]
+- Chest pain or pressure often radiates to the left arm or jaw and is associated with dyspnea, diaphoresis, and nausea.
+Susceptible individuals may develop this condition in acute traumatic settings, as it may be precipitated by significant bleeding or emotional stress.[49]

-• Pericarditis: Chest pain is exacerbated by deep breathing or lying flat and is associated with dyspnea, fever, and a pericardial friction rub.
+- Deep breathing or lying flat exacerbates chest pain, which is associated with dyspnea, fever, and a pericardial friction rub.

 A thorough clinical assessment and diagnostic testing can help distinguish chest trauma from these conditions.